Bentonville Arkansas Temple

-The Bentonville Arkansas Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) under construction in Bentonville, Arkansas.
-The Bentonville Arkansas Temple will be the LDS Church's first temple in the state of Arkansas.
+The Bentonville Arkansas Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) located in Bentonville, Arkansas.
+The intent to build the temple was announced on October 5, 2019, by church president Russell M. Nelson, during general conference.
+It is the LDS Church's first temple in the state of Arkansas, and the 181st in operation worldwide.
+A groundbreaking ceremony, to signify the beginning of construction, was held on November 7, 2020, conducted by David A. Bednar, of the Quorum of the Twelve Apostles.

 History

-On October 5, 2019, during the church's general conference, church president Russell M. Nelson announced plans to construct the Bentonville Arkansas Temple.

-The temple's location was announced on April 23, 2020, on an 8.8 acre lot adjacent to a current meetinghouse on McCollum Drive.
+On October 5, 2019, during general conference, church president Russell M. Nelson announced plans to construct the Bentonville Arkansas Temple.
+The temple's location was announced on April 23, 2020, adjacent to a current meetinghouse on McCollum Drive.

-On August 28, 2020, the LDS Church released an exterior rendering of the temple and announced that a groundbreaking ceremony would be held on in November 2020, with David A. Bednar, a member of the Quorum of the Twelve Apostles, presiding remotely at the event.
+On August 28, 2020, the LDS Church released a rendering of the temple and announced that a groundbreaking ceremony would be held in November 2020, with David A. Bednar, a member of the Quorum of the Twelve Apostles, presiding remotely at the event.
 The groundbreaking took place on November 7, 2020, the same date on which ground was broken for the Red Cliffs Utah Temple.
+The temple was dedicated by Bednar on September 17, 2023.